 This two-phase flagship program in the Government of Rwanda's overall poverty reduction and agricultural strategy, supported by GAFSP, IDA, USAID, and the Canadian Department of Foreign Affairs, Trade and Development, was designed to address key constraints to agricultural growth, including the needs for larger-scale watershed and community-based infrastructure approaches and for strong farmer mobilization.
 LWH built stronger farmer institutions and provided extension education, rural finance, and marketing support alongside physical investments.
 It used a modified watershed approach to introduce sustainable land husbandry measures for hillside agriculture and to develop hillside irrigation on select sites.

 - Climate Change

-The project also Increased access to various formal financial products such as committed savings accounts.
-By mid-2016, about 80 percent of beneficiaries were using formal financial services, up from a baseline of about 20 percent.
-The project strengthened farmers’ organizations to effectively support farmers in their transition to move to higher value chain activities.
-By mid-2016, 2,624 self-help groups comprised of 15 to 25 farmer members each were formed and strengthened.
-Finally, the project improved the composition of peoples’ diets to augment their nutrition status by carrying out nutrition awareness training and by constructing 47,611 kitchen garden.
-By mid-2016, approximately 83 percent of households were consuming an acceptable diet including food from various food groups.
+LWH also increased access to various formal financial products, such as committed savings accounts, and by mid-2016, about 80 percent of beneficiaries were using formal financial services, up from a baseline of about 20 percent.
+The project strengthened farmers’ organizations to effectively support farmers in their transition to move to higher value chain activities, helping to form and strengthen 2,624 self-help groups comprised of 15–25 farmer members each.
+Finally, the project improved the composition of peoples’ diets and thus their nutritional status by carrying out nutrition awareness training and constructing 47,611 kitchen gardens.
+As a result, by mid-2016, approximately 83 percent of households were consuming an acceptable diet, including food from various food groups.

 Official Project Documents: